saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_4.md

 **Figure 0.3: The Architecture of Trust Triad—Three Pillars Working Together**

 This architecture rests on three pillars working in harmony.
 Each pillar supports and validates the others.
 INPACT™ defines what agents need—those needs drive 7-Layer architecture decisions.
 The 7-Layer Architecture shows how to build infrastructure that delivers INPACT™ needs.
 GOALS™ validates that both pillars remain structurally sound as the system scales to production.

+**The Trust Equation:**

+> **TRUSTED AGENTS = INPACT™ + 7-Layer Architecture + GOALS™**

+This equation captures the book's thesis.
+Chapters 1-2 define INPACT™—what agents need.
+Chapters 3-6 construct the 7-Layer Architecture—how to build it.
+Chapters 7-8 establish GOALS™—how to sustain it.
+By Chapter 8, Echo proves all three.

 **Echo's transformation proves the architecture works:**